 However, be cautious, as there are no regulated standards for garlic supplements.

-That means the allicin content and quality can vary, and so can the health benefits.
+That means the allicin content and quality can vary, and so can the potential health benefits.

 This helps the enzyme alliinase survive the harsh environment of the stomach so that it can convert alliin to the beneficial allicin in the intestine.

-This type of supplement does not contain allicin, but it does retain the medical properties of garlic.
-Many of the studies showing benefits against colds and the flu used aged garlic extract (2, 9, 17).
+This type of supplement doesn’t contain allicin, but it does retain the medical properties of garlic.
+Many of the studies showing benefits against colds and the flu used aged garlic extract (

-Bottom Line: Common types of garlic supplements include powdered garlic, aged garlic extract and garlic oil.
-Aged garlic extract may be the best type.
+Common types of garlic supplements include powdered garlic, aged garlic extract, and garlic oil.
+Aged garlic extract may offer the greatest health benefits.

 High intakes of garlic supplements can be toxic, so don’t exceed the dosage recommendations.

-Here are 5 more ways to boost immune function and help you avoid colds and the flu:
+Here are five more ways to boost immune function and help you avoid colds and the flu:

-- Take a probiotic: Probiotics can promote a healthy gut, enhance your immune system and reduce your risk of infection (22, 23, 24, 25).
+- Consider a probiotic.
+Probiotics may promote a healthy gut, enhance immune response, and reduce risk of infection in some people (

-- Eat a healthy, balanced diet: Your whole diet is important.
-Getting a balance of important nutrients will make sure your immune system stays in good shape.
+- Eat a balanced diet.
+Your whole diet is important.
+Getting a balance of important nutrients will help ensure your immune system stays in good shape.

-- Don't smoke: Cigarette smoke can weaken your immune system and make you more prone to infection (26, 27, 28).
+- Don’t smoke.
+Cigarette smoke can weaken the immune system and make you more prone to infection (

-- Avoid excess alcohol: Excess alcohol is thought to damage your immune system and make you more susceptible to infections (29, 30, 31).
+- Avoid excess alcohol.
+Excess alcohol is thought to damage the immune system and make you more susceptible to infection (

-- Take a zinc supplement: Take zinc lozenges or syrup within 24 hours of the start of a cold, as this may reduce the duration of the cold (32).
+- Take a zinc supplement.
+Take zinc lozenges or syrup within 24 hours of the start of a cold, as this may reduce the duration of the cold (

-Bottom Line: A healthy diet and lifestyle are essential for keeping your immune system in good shape.
+Eating a balanced diet and maintaining a healthy lifestyle are essential for keeping your immune system in good shape.

-Studies show that garlic can help fight colds and the flu.
-It can reduce your chances of catching an illness, and help you recover faster.
+Studies suggest that garlic may help fight colds and the flu.
+It may reduce your risk of developing an illness, and help you recover faster.

-To maximize these benefits, it is best to consume raw garlic or aged garlic extract.
+To maximize these benefits, it’s best to consume raw garlic or aged garlic extract.

-At the end of the day, garlic is both tasty and super healthy.
-Then there are many other great reasons to include it in your diet.
+At the end of the day, garlic is both tasty and super nutritious.
+There are many excellent reasons to include it in your diet.